 extinguishers in campus housing.
 Covering or hanging anything on or near

-about smoking should make an effort to find another viable location to smoke.
+smoking should make an effort to find another viable location to smoke.

 Hookahs and other smoking devices are prohibited.